-1.5 Statutory auditors
+1.5 Statutory auditors and sustainability auditors

-To avoid any conflict of interest, CNP Assurances ensures the statutory auditors are independent, in particular through their regular rotation, the transparency of their fees and the absence of conflicts of interest.
+To avoid any conflict of interest, CNP Assurances ensures the statutory auditors and sustainability auditors are independent, in particular through their regular rotation, the transparency of their fees, their capabilities and the absence of conflicts of interest.

-The statutory auditor or its network must not have held its position for more than 18 years (corresponding to three six-year terms for French companies).
+The statutory auditor, its network or the sustainability auditor must not have held its position for more than 18 years (corresponding to three six-year terms for French companies).